flatcar/Flatcar/draft.md

 - **Size:** 5 seats, with no distinction between seat types.
 - **Length:** 1 year.
-- **Candidate eligibility:** any Maintainer or recognized Contributor is automatically eligible to stand.
-Known and active community members/users are also eligible, but only after passing a vetting process run by the Maintainers (this vetting applies to community members/users only, not to Maintainers or Contributors).
+- **Candidate eligibility:** any Maintainer or recognised Contributor is automatically eligible to stand.
+Known and active community members or users are also eligible, but only after a vetting review run by the Maintainers (this applies to community members and users only, not to Maintainers or Contributors).
+Vetting confirms the person has made multiple meaningful contributions to Flatcar, technical or non-technical, in the previous 12 months, following the model of Istio's project-member definition.
+The review looks at the substance and recency of those contributions, not employer or title.
 - **Voter eligibility:** all Maintainers and Contributors are eligible to vote.
-  Active, recognized community members/users may also vote if they request voting rights and are approved by the Maintainer Council.
+  Active, recognised community members or users may also vote if they request voting rights.
+For the founding election these requests are approved by the Maintainer Council, since the Steering Committee does not yet exist.
+From the second term onward, approval moves to the Steering Committee itself, matching how Istio and Kubernetes route voting exceptions through the elected body.
-- **Voting method:** ranked-choice voting.
+- **Voting method:** Condorcet voting.

 One of the founding term Committee's primary responsibilities is to define the rules for seat count, seat types, eligibility, terms, staggering, company